gkoulouras/UniProt-annotation-retriever/README.md

 <b>Description:</b> A standalone software tool for downloading subcellular annotation from UniProt database.
 The compressed output is a ready-to-use .gz file in the [Perseus software platform](https://maxquant.net/perseus/)

 <b>Usage:</b>
-Simply download and execute the <b>nullomers_assessor.py</b> executable which is located in bin/Release directory.
+Simply download and execute the <b>UniProt Annotation Downloader.exe</b> executable which is located under the <b>bin/Release</b> directory.

 <b>Contact:</b>